Gabriel2409/obsidian_notes/Tree traversal.md

 ## Definition

-Traversal corresponds to the way to visit all the nodes in a Tree.
+Traversal corresponds to the way to visit all the nodes in a [[Tree]].
 This note focuses on [[Binary tree]].

 ## Depth first search (dfs)